Personal data controller (PDC):

 The collection of cookie files for such purpose may be considered as personal data processing.
 Such processing is possible on legal grounds – the legitimate interest of controllers as stipulated by Art.
 6(1)(f) of Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (formerly and hereinafter the “Regulation”).

-Use of the cookies of some providers can be deactivated directly at:
+Use of the cookies can be deactivated in your browser.